LC So Much For Semantics Note

 - Serves 8 to 12

-- 2. In a food processor fitted with a metal blade or a blender, pulse the frozen cranberries, the orange, and, if desired, the jalapeño until evenly chopped.
-Transfer the mixture to a bowl, add the sugar and Grand Marnier, and stir to combine.
+In a food processor fitted with a metal blade or a blender, pulse the frozen cranberries, the orange (yes, the peel as well as the segments), and the jalapeño, if using, until evenly and finely chopped.
+Transfer the mixture to a bowl, add sugar to taste and Grand Marnier, and stir to combine.